n1kakk/FleetBid/src/BiddingService/README.md

 - DbContext: Configured to use MongoClient for database interactions.

 ### AutoMapper
-- Purpose: Automatically maps between DTOs and entities to simplify data transformations.
+Automatically maps between DTOs and entities to simplify data transformations.

 ### MassTransit
 - Message Bus: Manages message publishing and consumption using RabbitMQ.